Julia Brownley: Early life, education, and career

 Brownley grew up in Virginia, and attended Fairfax Hall, a girls' boarding school in Waynesboro, for four years.
 Brownley received a bachelor's degree in political science from Mount Vernon College for Women of George Washington University in 1975 and a master's degree in business administration from American University in 1979.

 Brownley served on the Santa Monica-Malibu Unified School District Board of Education from 1994 to 2006.
 During her time on the school board, she served three terms as president.

 California State Assembly (2007–2013)

 Elections

-In 2006, Brownley ran for the California State Assembly in California's 41st Assembly district.
+In 2006, Brownley ran for the California State Assembly in California's 41st Assembly district which included Santa Monica.
 She won a five-way Democratic primary with 35% of the vote and the general election with 62% of the vote.
 In 2008, she was reelected with 66% of the vote.
 In 2010, she was reelected to a third term with 59% of the vote.
 Brownley was term-limited in 2012, having served the maximum of three terms in the Assembly permitted under California law.

 She was endorsed by the League of Conservation Voters.